amitbrown21/OneTab-Media/docs/ARCHITECTURE.md

-# Technical Architecture - Media Tab Manager
+# Technical Architecture - OneTab Media

-This document explains the technical architecture and implementation details of the Media Tab Manager extension.
+This document explains the technical architecture and implementation details of the OneTab Media extension.

 ## Overview

-The Media Tab Manager extension uses a distributed architecture with three main components:
+The OneTab Media extension uses a distributed architecture with three main components:

 1. **Background Script** - Central coordinator and state manager
 2. **Content Scripts** - Media detection and control in each tab